crystallabs/virtualtime/README.md

 ## Materialization

-"Materialization" is a process of converting all VirtualTime property values to specific integers.
+"Materialization" is a process of converting all `VirtualTime`'s field values to specific integers.

-VirtualTimes often need to be "materialized", for example for display, calculation, comparison, or further conversion.
+VirtualTimes often need to be materialized for display, calculation, comparison, or further conversion.

-An obvious such case is when `to_time()` is invoked on a VT, because a Time object must have all of its fields set.
+An obvious such case is when `to_time()` is invoked on a VT, because a Time object must have all of its fields set to some integer value.

 Because VirtualTimes can be very broadly defined, often times there are many equal choices to which VTs can be materialized.
 For example, if a VT matches anything in the